Written and Edited By: MarkEAW

 - Only Virtual 3D Cockpits:

-though.
-The 3D Virtual cockpit also lacks things like cockpit bullet
+3D Virtual cockpit also lacks graphical effects like cockpit bullet

-effects, oil smudges and viewable rear gunners in planes that have
+holes, oil smudges and viewable rear gunners in planes that have them

 - Aircraft and Object Sizes Are Smaller:

-The aircraft outside the flight window at the same time become smaller
+The aircraft outside the flight window in higher resolution become graphically smaller

 than they are at the lower resolutions, so what is gained in clarity is